-Meet the team: Ali King
+Meet The Team: Ali King

 Who are the people working behind the scenes at Parkinson’s EQUIP?
 Over a series of blogs, we’re meeting the team responsible for running the charity and delving into what they do and why.